Climate-CAFE/Climate-CAFE.github.io/handbook/intro.md

-# Welcome to the Climate CAFE Data Management Page
+# Welcome to the Climate CAFÉ Data Management Page

 The BUSPH-HSPH Climate Change and Health Research Coordinating Center ([CAFÉ](https://climatehealthcafe.org/)) aims to build a Community of Practice by managing and supporting climate change and health research and capacity building efforts.